How-do-i-get-your-attention/we-make-software/README.md

 The `System::Libraries::Wait` function waits until a DLL reaches a certain status.
 It keeps checking the status of the DLL in a loop until the DLL reaches the desired status.

+The `System::Libraries::If` function waits until a DLL return true or false depend of status

 The `System::Libraries::WaitForModule` function waits until a specific DLL is loaded.
 It keeps checking in a loop until the DLL is found in the list of loaded modules.

 The `System::Libraries::WaitForModules` function waits until all DLLs in a list are loaded.
 It keeps checking in a loop until all DLLs are found in the list of loaded modules.